valkey-io/valkey-doc/docs/reference/internals/internals-sds.md

         return (char*)sh->buf;
     }

-Remember a Redis string is a variable of type `struct sdshdr`.
+Remember a String is a variable of type `struct sdshdr`.
 But `sdsnewlen` returns a character pointer!!

 That's a trick and needs some explanation.

-Suppose I create a Redis string using `sdsnewlen` like below:
+Suppose I create a String using `sdsnewlen` like below:

     sdsnewlen("redis", 5);